-BA (Hons) Fashion Photography
+BA (Hons) Creative Direction for Fashion

 Become a professional and original image maker through the practical and theoretical study of fashion photography and its place within media and communications.

 The BA (Hons) Fashion Photography course is situated in the School of Media and Communication, and allows study of fashion photography as both a practical and cultural discipline.
 The course is academically rigorous, with exploration of analytical and critical approaches to photographic imagery, together with study of the ideology, politics and context of fashion.
 You will learn the technical skills of photography, whilst exploring images from haute couture to street style, from advertising campaigns to designer look-books, from art gallery to shop window and from fanzine to glossy magazine, and develop an analytical and critical view of global style and the cultural landscape of the fashion industry.
 You will have the opportunity to take part in industry collaborations, and recent projects have been with River Island, Elizabeth Arden, CPL Aromas (makers of fragrances for Agent Provocateur and Jo Malone), Proctor and Gamble, Unilever, the V&A and English National Ballet, and the Richard Young Gallery.